2023 Under-17 EURO final tournament: Fixtures and results

 Winner Group B vs Runner-up Group A (15:00, Telki Training Centre, Telki or 20:00, Hidegkuti Nándor Stadium, Budapest)

-Allocation of kick-off times and stadiums for quarter-finals will be done upon completion of group stage on 24 May .
+Allocation of kick-off times and stadiums for quarter-finals will be made upon completion of group stage on 24 May .

 FIFA U-17 World Cup play-off